p0t4t0sandwich/TaterLib/README.md

 - Events should no longer register twice in multi-API environments
 - Pulled `CommonPluginEnableEvent` into the loader
 - Added `Damageable` and `LivingEntity` interfaces
+- Added dummy entity interfaces all set up for adding new Entity interfaces